Murder of Liu Mengying: Trial

 While police investigations over the murder proceeded, Liu's older sister Liu Qingxing (劉慶荇) filed suit against Tao for the murder, naming Xu as an accessory to murder.
 The state also brought charges, with a trial begun at the Hangzhou County District Court on March 25.
 The first public hearing on April 1 had an estimated two thousand attendees, who occupied much of the courtroom and broke the window of the front entrance, forcing the judge to delay the hearing.

 Liu Qingxing accused Xu of having maintained a love triangle between Liu and Tao, which eventually resulted in the killing.
 This was the main theory favored by the court, as well as by media coverage of the case.
 Xu was repeatedly indicted in both civil and criminal courts, accused of ten crimes, including "intended adultery", "enticing underage women", "being over thirty years of age but unmarried", and "housing young women in his bachelor's abode".
+Liu was accused of having been associated with the Chinese Communist Party, leading Xu to be additionally charged with harboring a suspected communist.

-Tao's attorneys, Li Baosen (李寶森) and Wang Shaogong (汪紹功), argued that she suffered from "advanced neurasthenia", an outdated psychiatric term describing a weakening of the nerves caused by the stresses of modern life, resulting in fatigue, physical weakness, anxiety, sexual dysfunction, and a depressed mood.
+Tao's attorneys, Li Baosen (李寶森) and Wang Shaogong (汪紹功), argued that she suffered from "advanced neurasthenia", a now-outdated psychiatric term describing a weakening of the nerves caused by the stresses of modern life, resulting in fatigue, physical weakness, anxiety, sexual dysfunction, and a depressed mood.
 Her gender, intellectual pursuits, and lack of physically vigorous activity were seen as increasing her risk of the condition, attested by frequent colds mentioned in her past letters.
-They also maintained that she had psychasthenia, an obsolete term for a condition which results in obsessions and irrational compulsions.
+They also maintained that she had psychasthenia, a now-obsolete term for a condition which results in obsessions and irrational compulsions.
 As such, they claimed that she could not be found liable for the crime due to her mental state, and advocated for her immediate medical treatment for her psychasthenia and to properly diagnose any physical and mental conditions.'